The school takes attendance very seriously.

 Holidays during Term Time

 No holidays are authorised during term time except in exceptional circumstances which will be considered in line with guidance.
+Any holidays taken will be recorded as unauthorised.
 Please see the S2 Form Request for Absence.
 Children must attend school at all times unless they are unwell.
-Any holidays taken will be recorded as unauthorised and as a result of recent recordings of unauthorised absences the Governors have decided to refer to the Local Authority who may issue a penalty notice.

 All children who are late (after the close of registration) also have a half a day absence, which is unauthorised.
 Registers close at 9.15am.
 Frequent lateness can add up to a considerable amount of learning lost and can obviously disadvantage your child.
 Being late means that your child is not settled at the start of the day, they miss the first part of the lesson and they can feel excluded from friendship groups.

 Regular school attendance is an important part of giving your child the best possible start in life.

 There are 365 days a year – you only have to attend school for 190 of those.
 That leaves 175 days to do everything else.

 If you are 5 minutes late every day this adds up to 3 days lost per year

 If you are 15 minutes late every day this adds up to almost 10 days lost every year